 B. When wedges are involved in a lineup, set them first.

 All cases were leveled and joined prior to shipment to insure the closest possible fit when cases are joined in the field.
 When joining, use a carpenters level and shim legs accordingly.
 Case must be raised correctly, under legs where support is best, to prevent damage to case.

 - Check level of floor where cases are to be set.
 Determine the highest point of the floor; cases will be set off this point. - 2.
-Level and set the first case, carefully guiding the electrical, refrigeration and drain lines through the parent case.
-Case must be raised under legs where support is best to prevent damage to case.
-Internal bracing may be removed at this time. - 3.
-Set second case as close as possible to the first case carefully guiding its electrical, refrigeration and drain lines through the parent case, and level case to the first using the instructions in step one. - 4.
-Apply masking tape 1/8" in from end of case on inside and outside rear mullion on both cases to be joined. - 5.
-Apply liberal bead of case joint sealant (butyl) to (dotted area shown in figure) first case.
-Apply heavy amount to cover entire shaded area.
+Set first case, and adjust legs over the highest part of the floor so that case is level.
+Prevent damage - case must be raised under leg or by use of 2x6 or 2x4 leg brace.
+Remove side and back leg braces after case is set. - 3.
+Set second case as close as possible to the first case, and level case to the first using the instructions in step one. - 4.
+Apply masking tape 1/8" in from end of case on inside and outside rear mullion on both cases to be